Sal forests in Madhya Pradesh face ‘alarming’ die-off to borer infestation; 100,000 trees may be at risk

 One of them, Sukal, aged 70, spoke in a despairing voice.
 “The entire forest is crying.
 The forest is drying up rapidly.
 This year, the sal borer pest has caused significant damage,” he said.
 For the past four to five years, he explains, the borer’s impact had been mild.
 This year, however, the damage is so severe that workers have been instructed to mark the affected trees.
 Marked trees can be felled.

 Forest department officials are reluctant to speak publicly.
 They said they are awaiting instructions from senior authorities.
-Karanjia Ranger Kaushambi Jha told Down To Earth that she was not authorised to comment.
+Karanjia Ranger Kaushambi Jha told DTE that she was not authorised to comment.
 She said a team of scientists had visited the area and prepared a report, which she had yet to receive.

 Local media reports cited forest officials estimating only 5,000 affected trees in Dindori.
 But this figure appears unreliable.
-Observations during Down To Earth’s field visit in Sontirath indicate a far higher number of damaged trees, and villagers also believe the official figure significantly underestimates the scale of the problem.
-A scientist from the Tropical Forest Research Institute in Jabalpur, who recently visited Karanjia, described the situation as “alarming”.
-He said around 30-35 per cent of sal trees had been affected by the pest.
+Observations during DTE’s field visit in Sontirath indicate a far higher number of damaged trees, and villagers also believe the official figure significantly underestimates the scale of the problem.
+According to forest officials, scientists have warned that around 30-35 per cent of sal trees have been affected by the pests in their study area.
+This figure could be as high as 50 per cent in some of the worst-affected areas, according to local residents.

 Villagers in Chauraddar, another settlement in Dindori, report that many sal trees have dried up this year.
 Bharat Padwar, a resident of the village of 4,000 people, says that around 95 per cent of local trees are sal.
 If the infestation continues, he warned, “the entire sal forest will be wiped out in the next four to five years”.
 He recalled that the village was once cool, with no need for fans or coolers.
 Now, as the sal canopy disappears, temperatures feel noticeably higher.